 Gather the ingredients.

-In a small mixing bowl, add the sauce ingredients, starting with the sesame paste or peanut butter, sesame oil, and black rice vinegar, whisking to mix together.
+In a small mixing bowl, add the sesame paste, sesame oil, and black rice vinegar.
+Whisk to combine.

 Continue whisking as you add the remaining sauce ingredients.
 Taste and add sugar if needed.

 Chop the roasted peanuts either using a food processor or with a mortar and pestle.